alephium/docs/docs/dapps/Developing-Your-First-dApp.md

 ---
-sidebar_position: 12
+sidebar_position: 11
 title: Developing your first dApp
 ---

-# Overview

-The document tries to segment development of smart contracts into two sections.
+The document segments development of smart contracts into two sections: server and client.

-You can imagine this as being similar to client/server architecture.
-The contract on the blockchain is the server, waiting to be called by other code.
+You can imagine contract interaction as being similar to the client-server architecture of web development.
+The contract on the blockchain is the server, waiting to be called.
 The web browser is the client, using code to call the contract.
-Note that contracts can be called from anything, as long as it supports HTTP and JSON.
-For a traditional dApp though we expect to be able to see something visual!
+Contracts can be called from anything, as long as it supports HTTP and JSON.
+For an interactive dApp though we'll use web technologies to build an interface which communicates with its contract(s).

-# Requirements
+## Requirements

 There are **only two requirements** to write and deploy a dApp: